The Small Schools Coalition

 Become a Friend of the SSC

 Receive the latest small schools news!
 The Small Schools Coalition currently has dedicated friends worldwide.
-Add your organization or yourself to our list, and keep abreast of what makes small schools “big!”
-Get to know our schools and sign up for updates here…
+Add your organization or yourself to our list, make friends, and keep abreast of what makes small schools “big” and empowering.
+Sign up here…

 Join the Small School Movement